All Episodes

 Absolutely mad.

-He says, so in Thailand there were 20,000 fatalities and the population of Thailand is 71 million.
+He says, so in Thailand, there were 20,000 fatalities, and the population of Thailand is 71 million.

 So it's roughly on parity with Britain.

-whereas we had 1,600.
+Whereas we had 1,600.

-but that the internal structure of this thing and the function of this thing is not the same.
+But the internal structure of this thing and the function of this thing is not the same.

-Chance from Canada says my wife's car got swiped by an immigrant truck driver when she was parked and she wasn't in it.
+Chance from Canada says, My wife's car got swiped by an immigrant truck driver when she was parked and she wasn't in it.

-The driver was delivering to a nearby immigrant owned restaurant.
+The driver was delivering to a nearby immigrant-owned restaurant.

-We noticed quickly that she spoke to the owner of the restaurant to see if she'd received any deliveries and he lied to her face about not receiving deliveries that day.
+We noticed quickly that she spoke to the owner of the restaurant to see if she'd received any deliveries, and he lied to her face about not receiving deliveries that day.

 We obtained the security camera footage of the delivery truck dragging her car across the parking lot.